clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

 ```

 If you want a ML phylogeny for just one gene, everything is done in
-exaclty the same way, but you’ll only have the one model block in the
+exactly the same way, but you’ll only have the one model block in the
-.conf file, and you can delete the **begin sets** blocks under the
+.conf file, and you can delete the **begin sets** block under the
 sequences in the NEXUS file.

 > :books: Tutorial 4 will have a look at working with microsatellite